celestiaorg/orchestrator-relayer/docs/keys.md

 Usage:
   qgb orchestrator keys evm import file <path to key file> [flags]

-Flags:
-      --evm-passphrase string   the evm account passphrase (if not specified as a flag, it will be asked interactively) -h, --help                    help for file
-      --home string             The qgb evm keys home directory --new-passphrase string   the evm account new passphrase (if not specified as a flag, it will be asked interactively)
 ```

 For example, if we have a file in the current directory containing a private key, we could run the following: